supranew1/helloworld1/README.md

-# helloworld1- new way for beginnners
+# helloworld1- new way for beginnners-hmm